-Home » Right to buy mortgages » Right to Buy Ex-Council Flat with Deck Access
+Home » Right to buy mortgages » Right to Buy Mortgage on the Ex-Council Flat with Deck Access

 If you’re considering purchasing a property through the Right to Buy scheme, you might encounter unique challenges when dealing with ex-council flats, especially those with deck access.
 These properties, while offering affordability and the chance to step onto the property ladder, can complicate the mortgage process.
 Here’s everything you need to know about securing a Right to Buy mortgage on a property or ex-council flat with deck access.